nmrML/nmrML/ontologies/readme.txt

 v.5 This version as v.4, but additionally  importing MSI NMR.owl developed at EBI v.6 This version as v.5, but importing BiotopLight2.0 instead of BFO 2.0 as top level ontology

+v.7 This version is a complete new start (as v.6 ended up being too complex and error prone).
+For this version I removed the unit import from the Wishard nmr.obo, converted it into owl and imported biotop light 2 and the msi-nmr.owl.
+To make editing easier, I will merge the owl files physically rather than importing the msi-nmr.owl.
+The tol level classes from OBI and BFO will then vanish as well. v.8 This version as v.7, but namespace set to NMR, added _purgatory helperclass and started rebinning under biotopLight 2.

 To view and edit this owl CV you have to download and install Protege 4.2 or later on your Computer.
 As the BFO import goes over a weblink, you need to make sure your Computer is connected to the Internet when opening the owl file.

-Remark: We must decide on the formats (OBO vs owl).
+Remark: We must decide on the formats (OBO vs owl) soon.
 If we envision a common data annotation pipeline for MSI and PSI, leveraging on the PSI validators and obo ontologies, we should stick with OBO format, as at the moment these do not integrate particularly well.
 Making the validator software aware of owl formatted CVs is possible according to their Authors: The OntologyAccess interface would need to be reprogrammed and registered in the ontology manager XML config file.

 As P4 does not display the part_of hierarchy (as OBO Edit does), in the converted owl file you only see the is a Hierarchy in the class browser to the left.
+This results in the Wishard CV to look distorted, as in the top level it made much use of part_of relations, which do not display here in P4.
 I sugggest to rebin these so that they all have proper is_a superclasses that ease navigation.

 ToDOs: Depending on the file format we go for we would proceed via the following Steps: